skydoves/ColorPickerView/README.md

 app:alpha_flag="0.8" // set flag's alpha. optional.
 ```

 #### Color Selected Listener
-You can listen to only an int value of color by using **ColorListener**.
+You can listen to only an int value of a color by using **ColorListener**.
 ```java
 colorPickerView.setColorListener(new ColorListener() {
             @Override